Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Clock Tower in the Center of La Pola de GordónClock Tower in the Center of La Pola de Gordón

-It is only 200 meters through town on the Calle La Constitutión before you see this side path, shown in the photo below, immediately after the Hostal Fontañán, where the Camino turns off the highway at about 8.5 kilometers into day two.
+It is only 200 meters through town on the Calle La Constitutión before you see this side path, shown in the photo below, immediately after the Hostal Fontañán, where the Camino turns off the highway after about 8.5 kilometers into day two.
 Initially this roadway is just below the main highway, following the Camino de San Salvador sign.

 Leaving La Pola de Gordón on a FootpathLeaving La Pola de Gordón on a Footpath